 Students must take one 20 credit language module which will be dependent on the level studied at Part 1.

-Students must take 40 credits of optional modules available in the Department of Modern Languages and European Studies, of which at least 20 credits will be made up of optional modules in French.
+Students must take 40 credits of optional modules from a list provided by the Department of Modern Languages and European Studies, of which at least 20 credits will be made up of optional modules in French.